Accelerating the decarbonisation of district heating networks through mandatory connection

 In Germany, local authorities do not have a specific legal instrument for district heating but can use a general tool called ABZ (Anschluss- und Benutzungszwang, or compulsory connection and usage), which was presented by Sören Damm from AGFW, the German Energy Efficiency Association for heating, cooling, and CHP.
 Each ABZ varies according to municipalities, but they must all depend on a municipal entity and serve a legitimate public objective.
 Introducing an ABZ for mandatory connection to district heating in Germany is a long and difficult process for a municipality, with the risk of long legal procedures.
 However, an ABZ can also be enforced at regional level, which was done by the Baden-Württemberg region to make it easier for cities of the region to enforce it on their territories.
 The region recognised district heating as a key tool to reach climate protection, an evident objective of public interest.
 However, some conditions apply like having an efficient district heating, as defined by EU regulations.

-– Despite an ABZ, the timing for connection can nonetheless be very long (from 5 to 20 years according to what the city decides and can do), thus cities often use it as an incentive for buildings’ owners, but rarely enforce penalties to them.
+Main highlights – The municipal entity in charge of the district heating network defines a scope for the connection to be mandatory (which area, which buildings, what is efficient district heating, etc…), the exemptions, and the enforcement conditions. – Despite an ABZ, the timing for connection can nonetheless be very long (from 5 to 20 years according to what the city decides and can do), thus cities often use it as an incentive for buildings’ owners, but rarely enforce penalties to them. – In addition, exemptions are often, in practice, a long and detailed catalogue which significantly limit the implementation of the ABZ, and thus the business model of the district heating system. |

 Joël Ruffy, from AMORCE, presented the new connection obligation scheme at national level in France.
 Since 2022, all French municipalities who own district heating networks have to define mandatory connection zonings to district heating if: 1) the district heating network uses at least 50% of renewable or recovered energy sources, 2) heat deliveries are metered (substation), and 3) there is a financial balance in the operations.
 550 public networks meet these criteria and can benefit from this tool to be expanded – private networks are not eligible.
 However, local governments can refuse to use this instrument.
 Buildings located in the mandatory connection zonings will have to be connected unless they can prove there is another more environmentally friendly solution, the cost of connection and/or of heat is disproportionate, or that it is technically impossible to implement it.

-– For existing buildings, the obligation only applies if there is a need to change the main components of the current heating system.
-However, as buildings’ owners don’t have the obligation to declare their heating system changes, cities are unable to control, and the enforcement relies on the goodwill of buildings’ owners, despite cities’ publicity of the measure.
+Main highlights – The mandatory connection to district heating framed at the national level will help France accelerate the deployment of its networks, which should be doubled or tripled by 2030 to meet the national targets. – Local authorities have thus a legal mandate to make it mandatory for buildings to connect to the network.
+Respecting the obligation becomes a sine qua non condition to obtain the construction permit for new buildings. – For existing buildings, the obligation only applies if there is a need to change the main components of the current heating system.
+However, as buildings’ owners don’t have the obligation to declare their heating system changes, cities are unable to control, and the enforcement relies on the goodwill of buildings’ owners, despite cities’ publicity of the measure. |

 Municipalities are central actors to organise the market